Home Biography Contact Legal & Mediation Services Training Books & Resources

 Lela Love, Liaison, ABA Dispute Resolution Section

-For more information, please contact National Peacemaker Museum Taskforce Chair, Forrest Mosten at Mosten@MostenMediation.com and/or visit www.acresolution.org
+Please contact National Peacemaker Museum Taskforce Chair, Forrest Mosten and/or visit www.acrnet.org